 A person is regarded as healthy when harmony exists between yin and yang.
 Illness, on the other hand, results from a breakdown in the equilibrium of these two forces.

-Acupuncture and Chinese herbal remedies date back more than 2,000 years, and are still widely used today.
+Chinese massage, acupuncture and herbal remedies date back more than 2,000 years, and are still widely used today.
 They’re often used in a complementary way to modern medicine.

 Read more about Chinese medicine.

 Chinese are obsessed in money.

 When I was working in China, strangers would blatantly ask me “How much money do you make?”
 I kind of liked it, seeing as it’s such a taboo question where I’m from.